LarsBesselmann/WCA-EJA-GettingStarted/README.md

     <kbd>![](./images/media/vscode_welcome.png)</kbd>

+    HINT: If you updated VS Code, you might also see another panel about the new VS Code version.
+Close that panel as well.

-    On the left, you can see the **Explorer view**.
+7. On the left, you can see the **Explorer view**.

     <kbd>![](./images/media/vscode_modresorts_Explorer.png)</kbd>

     <br/>

-7. Review the installed extensions in VS Code that are used for this lab.
+8. Review the installed extensions in VS Code that are used for this lab.
 The installed version might be higher than in the screenshots.

     a.
 Click on the **Extensions** icon in the left navigation bar in VS Code.